Understanding the Customer Purchase Journey & Creating a Sales Funnel

 The third stage is when customers make a purchase decision.
 It's all about convincing users to act and buy what you offer.

-In this phase, you should emphasize the value of your product and how it can benefit customers.
+In this phase, emphasize the value of your product and how it can benefit customers.

-Some helpful content you can create to help customers make their purchase decision include:
+Some helpful content you can create to help customers make their purchase decision includes:

 • Free trials or samples